How the tension is heightened by the possible military intervention in Niger - Breaking Latest News

 Military intervention by ECOWAS

-After last Sunday the new Nigerian authorities rejected the ultimatum set by the Economic Community of West African States (ECOWAS), which demanded the reinstatement of the ousted president, Mohamed Bazoum, the organization announced this Thursday that it supports a military intervention in the country “as soon as possible”.
+After last Sunday the new Niger authorities rejected the ultimatum set by the Economic Community of West African States (ECOWAS), which demanded the reinstatement of the ousted president, Mohamed Bazoum, the organization announced on Thursday that supports a military intervention in the country “as soon as possible”.

 Statements were already made last week about the need for a military operation by the ECOWAS joint forces, but now it seems that the organization is determined to take this step, despite the fact that not all its members agree.
-In this sense, in the near future, conferences of the chiefs of staff of the member countries will be held.
+In this sense, in in the near future there will be conferences of the chiefs of staff of the member countries.

-Meanwhile, the same day it was revealed that during a meeting between representatives of the military junta and the US Undersecretary of State for Political Affairs, Victoria Nuland, who visited Niger on Monday, she had been warned that they would kill Bazoum in case of any attempted military intervention by neighboring countries.
+Meanwhile, the same day it was revealed that during a meeting between representatives of the military junta and the US Undersecretary of State for Political Affairs, Victoria Nuland, who visited Niger on Monday, she had been warned that they would kill Bazoum in case of any intervention attempt military by neighboring countries.

 It should be noted that the senior US official herself described the negotiations with the head of Niger’s Special Operations Forces, Moussa Salaou Barmou, who serves as the junta’s defense chief, as “extremely frank and, at times, quite difficult”, and three colonels.
 In this context, Washington also decided to suspend certain assistance to the Government of Niger “as long as the situation remains unstable.”